digitalneoplasm/MontyHallSimulation/README.md

 # monty-hall-simulation

-A simulation of the Monty Hall simulation written in Clojure.
+A simulation of the Monty Hall problem written in Clojure.